Toshiko Ueda: Legacy and impact

 Toshiko Ueda was, along with Machiko Hasegawa, one of the few female manga artists to begin their careers in the pre-war period.
 Her output as a manga artist was generally less popular than Hasegawa's; consequently, few studies have been made of Ueda and her works.
 Ueda was nonetheless an influential shōjo manga artist of the 1950s and 1960s, with Fuichin-san enjoying a popularity similar to that of Princess Sapphire by Osamu Tezuka in the late 1950s.
 Owing to of her status as a pioneer and her influence on shōjo manga of the era, some commentators, such as the journalist Kanta Ishida, consider her to be the "mother of shōjo manga".
 Ueda influenced later manga artists such as Fumiko Takano and Motoka Murakami, the latter of whom created Fuichin Tsaichen!, a 10-volume biographical manga of Ueda's life, which was published in the manga magazine Big Comic Original from 2013 to 2017.

 Ueda was awarded the 5th Shogakukan Manga Award in 1959 for Fuichin-san and Bonko-chan.
 She won the Japan Cartoonists Association Award twice, receiving the Excellence Award in 1989 for Ako-Bāchan, and the Minister of Education, Science and Technology Award in 2003 in recognition for her career as a manga artist.
-Ueda also served as a jurist for the Yomiuri Shinbun Daily Manga Award five times.
+Ueda also served as a jurist for the Yomiuri Shimbun Daily Manga Award five times.